-All in One SEO Pack was created in 2007 by Michael Torbert and Steve Mortiboy.
-Since then it has earned a massive user base and has become one of the most downloaded WordPress plugins of all time.
+All in One SEO for WordPress was created in 2007 by Michael Torbert and Steve Mortiboy.
+Since then, it has earned a massive user base and has become one of the most downloaded WordPress plugins of all time.

 Having said that, let’s compare Yoast SEO vs All in One SEO to find out which one of them is the best WordPress SEO plugin.

 We have broken down our comparison into the following sections:

 Note: Both plugins have limited free versions too, but we’ll be comparing their premium versions for a more comprehensive analysis.

 Yoast vs AIOSEO: Installation and Setup